I Can Love You Like That: All-4-One version

-Two months after Montgomery's version hit number one, American male R&B and pop group All-4-One released their version, and it reached a peak of number five on the US Billboard Hot 100 in 1995.
-It was produced by David Foster, selling 600,000 copies domestically and being certified gold by the RIAA.
-Despite a live performance on the BBC's long-running music programme Top of the Pops, it only peaked at number 33 on the UK Singles Chart, becoming the band's last top 40 entry there.
+Two months after Montgomery's version reached number one, American male R&B and pop group All-4-One released their version of "I Can Love You Like That" on Atlantic and Blitzz Records, and it reached a peak of number five on the US Billboard Hot 100 in 1995.
+It was produced by David Foster, selling 600,000 copies domestically and being certified gold by the Recording Industry Association of America (RIAA).
+Despite a live performance on the BBC's long-running music programme Top of the Pops, it only peaked at number 33 on the UK Singles Chart, becoming the band's last top-40 entry there.

 Critical reception

-Steve Baltin from Cash Box wrote, "All-4-One had one of the biggest hits of last year with the chart-topping "I Swear".
-The first single from their forthcoming And The Music Speaks album continues the remarkably middle-of-the-road sound they put forth last year.
+Steve Baltin from Cash Box wrote, "All-4-One had one of the biggest hits of last year with the chart-topping 'I Swear'.
+The first single from their forthcoming And the Music Speaks album continues the remarkably middle-of-the-road sound they put forth last year.
 As a result, similar chart success is likely.
 Though appeal of the same magnitude might be harder to achieve.
-Simple and Wonder Bread white, “I Can Love You Like That” is a huge ballad."
+Simple and Wonder Bread white, 'I Can Love You Like That' is a huge ballad."
+Music & Media named it a "sugary ballad".
+Leesa Daniels from Smash Hits said, "If you haven't got a boy/girlfriend then this might well be the tune you'd like sung to you.
+It's all gooey and sickly in a marshmellowy type way".